bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

    variational calculus in the process.

 So why did we introduce all of these seemingly random expressions?
-It turns out that they are useful for the
+It turns out that they are useful in the
 `principle of least action <https://en.wikipedia.org/wiki/Stationary-action_principle>`__:

-    The path taken by the system between times :math:`t_1` and :math:`t_2` and configurations :math:`x_1` and :math:`x_2` is the one for which the *action* is stationary (no change) to first order.
+    The path taken by the system between times :math:`t_1` and :math:`t_2` and configurations :math:`x_1` and :math:`x_2` is the one for which the **action** is **stationary (i.e. no change)** to **first order**.

 where :math:`t_1` and :math:`t_2` are the initial and final times, and :math:`x_1` and :math:`x_2` are the initial and final position.
 It's sounds fancy but what it's saying is that if you find a stationary function of Equation 8 (where the first functional derivative is zero) then it describes the motion of an object.
-The classical mechanics result relies on quantum mechanics, which is beyond the scope of this post (and my investigation on the subject).
+The derivation of it relies on quantum mechanics, which is beyond the scope of this post (and my investigation on the subject).

-However, if the principle of least action describe the motion then it should be equivalent to the classical mechanics approach from the previous subsection -- and it indeed is equivalent!
+However, if the principle of least action describes the motion then it should be equivalent to the classical mechanics approach from the previous subsection -- and it indeed is equivalent!
 We'll show this in the simple 1D case but it works in multiple dimensions and with different coordinate basis as well.
 Starting with a general Lagrangian (Equation 7)